MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v7.1.0.09:
+ - Improved performance when in a party/raid or when you have a pet
+ - AutoBar will try to detect when Quest items are acquired and add them to the Quest button
+ - Left-clicking the minimap/LDB button will toggle the AutoBar config dialog rather than just opening it
+ - Right-clicking on a button while in Move Buttons mode no longer tries to open a dropdown menu.
+It didn't work anyway.
+ - Making progress on removing old unsupported 3rd party libraries (Ace2,etc)
+ - Added Raid Target Button

 v7.1.0.08:
  - Toys now show cooldowns
  - Added Favourite Battle Pets to the Pet button